tiby312/broccoli-project/analysis/report-legacy/src/chxx.md

 E[L]=(n choose 2)*( (bot_width/dim_x)^4 ) /(dim_x^2)
 E[L]=(n choose 2)* bot_width^4 / dim_x^2

-So now if we fix any of the 3 variabes, we can calculate the third.
+So now if we fix any of the 3 variables, we can calculate the third.
 Lets solve for the dim.

 dim_x^2=(n choose 2)* bot_width^4 /E[L]